429th Attack Squadron: Strategic Air Command

 From 1958, the Boeing B-47 Stratojet wings of Strategic Air Command (SAC) began to assume an alert posture at their home bases, reducing the amount of time spent on alert at overseas bases.
 The SAC alert cycle divided itself into four parts: planning, flying, alert and rest to meet General Thomas S. Power’s initial goal of maintaining one third of SAC’s planes on fifteen minute ground alert, fully fueled and ready for combat to reduce vulnerability to a Soviet missile strike.
 To implement this new system B-47 wings reorganized from three to four squadrons.
 The 429th was activated at Hunter Air Force Base as the fourth squadron of the 2d Bombardment Wing.
 The alert commitment was increased to half the squadron's aircraft in 1962 and the four squadron pattern no longer met the alert cycle commitment, so the squadron was inactivated on 1 January 1962.

+Reserve associate unit

+The squadron was redesignated the 429th Air Combat Training Squadron and activated in the reserve at Holloman Air Force Base, New Mexico on 19 November 2013.
+It was redesignated 429th Attack Squadron on 24 October 2016.
+The squadron is an associate squadron, but unlike most associate units, is associated with three regular squadrons training with the MQ-1 and MQ-9 unmanned vehicles.